 Today’s dynamic is different.
 The new landscape of relationships includes two men or two women as a couple, or a transwoman and man, or transwoman and woman and so on.
 How do we accommodate rules of engagement when no “one” person has a defined role yet for being the proposer or proposee.
 We are finding out as we go along.

-As marriage became a reality, new sets of questions developed: How to propose, Who does it first, Should we both get engagement rings, Does protocol dictate I kneel on one knee, Do I ask the father of the bride, Do we wear matching rings, and the list goes on.
+As marriage became a reality, new sets of questions developed: How to propose, Who does it first, Should we both get engagement rings, Can you buy some of the most beautiful engagement rings on the internet, Does protocol dictate I kneel on one knee, Do I ask the father of the bride, Do we wear matching rings, and the list goes on.
 These are relevant questions we never needed to consider till we were faced with the reality of legal marriage.

 Add to that complexity the combination of younger couples growing up with modern family values as a norm vs. older couples that have been together ten or twenty years already and now laws have been established around them.
 My partner and I have been together 22 years.
 Do we now get engaged after 22 years of being together?
 Do we get married?
 Do we exchange wedding vows?
 The social issues are endless.
 And we are slowly beginning to understand and embrace them with enthusiasm as we see traditions evolving around us.

 One interesting component is that since the LGBT community has been fighting for so many years for the right to marry, we as a community kind of skipped over that beautiful right of passage in our relationship called: the engagement!
 So many couples I know never considered getting engaged and went straight for the wedding hall.
 This is finally beginning to change.
 I love seeing couples “proposing” more frequently now.